BallOfEnergy1/Spool/README.md

   - I'm considering making an additional mod that can be paired with Spool to help enhance the speed of the world noise generation, however since it would change worldgen entirely, it will be separate from Spool.
 - ~~Finish compatibility with GTNH's Hodgepodge.~~
   - This has been done with my [fork of Hodgepodge](https://github.com/BallOfEnergy1/Hodgepodge).
+- ~~Editable configs in-game.~~
-- Finish dimension-based threading config option.
+- ~~Finish dimension-based threading config option.~~
+  - Still need to test this a bit, though this is now the default config option.
 - Truly make concurrent world access :ayo:
 - Debug until 99% of issues have been fixed (concurrency and such).
 - Begin the compatibility spree of forking/PRing/mixin-ing other mods in order to increase thread safety.